 If you’re working with a recruiter, follow up your interviews with a phone call, asking them for feedback.
 Find out if they have any information about the progression of your application, or if they have any advice on what more you can do to secure the role.

-What I am trying to say is basically this: show that you care.
-Show an extra interest in the role.
-Show that you genuinely want that job.
+Show that you care, show an extra interest in the role, and show that you genuinely want that job.
 Be hard to ignore, but do try not to annoy!